Document Type

 Abstract

-International law has long been viewed as the domain of countries and capitals, not fields or factories, but this overly top-down perspective misses a critical and under-studied part of the picture.
-Underneath the macro level of standardized legal norms, international law is much more nuanced, with multiple sites of influence, production, design, adoption, and decision-making that scholars have largely neglected but which need to be better understood.
+International law has long been viewed as the domain of countries and capitals, not fields or factories, but this overly top-down perspective misses a critical and under-studied dimension.
+Underneath the macro level of international agreements and standardized legal norms, international law is much more nuanced, with multiple sources of influence, production, design, adoption, and decision-making, which scholars have largely neglected but which need to be better understood.
 Models stemming from legal systems in less powerful states, smaller-scale stakeholder interests, and local solutions are often treated as one-off anecdotes or isolated case studies without broader implications.
-Capturing these lessons, cataloging them, and building a methodology around them could be transformational at a time when international law needs a refresh to make it more responsive to a new set of global challenges ranging from inequality to food insecurity to climate change.
-This paper presents a conceptual and methodological framework for “micro international law” as a sub-field of international law.
-Adding a micro dimension to international law would bring it in line with other disciplines that recognize the importance of studying smaller-scale, more granular interventions.
-It would also make a significant contribution to the international legal field by integrating theoretical and empirical approaches to focus on the impact innovations within domestic legal systems and the interests of individuals have on international law (and the impact of international law on these systems and stakeholders), ultimately providing a framework for designing international law differently to equitably address more specialized needs and positively impact the lives of those international law aims to serve and benefit.
+Capturing these lessons, cataloging them, and building a methodology around them could be transformational at a time when international law is both under siege and in need of a refresh to make it more responsive to a new set of global challenges, ranging from inequality to food insecurity and climate change.
+This paper presents a new approach for studying, designing, and implementing international law in the form of a conceptual and methodological framework for “micro international law,” a proposed sub-field of international legal studies.
+A micro dimension would align international law with other disciplines that recognize the importance of studying issues at a more granular level.
+It would also make a significant contribution to the international legal field by integrating theoretical and empirical approaches that focus on the details of how smaller-scale domestic legal innovations and stakeholder interests inform international law (and the circular relationship between these interventions and international law), ultimately providing a framework for redesigning international law to positively impact the lives of those whom it aims to serve and benefit.

 Publication Citation